Why is the Church called the "Sacrament of Communion"?

 The Mystical Body of Christ is a scriptural image of the Church drawn from the teachings of Christ and Saint Paul that illustrates her unity in Christ, her relationship to him, and the interdependence of her members.

 The image of the Church as the Body of Christ is found chiefly in the Epistles of Saint Paul as they describe the relationship between the Church and Christ.
-St. Paul's understanding derived from his conversion on the road to Damascus, when Christ asked him: "Saul, Saul, why are you persecuting me?...
+Saint Paul's understanding derived from his conversion on the road to Damascus, when Christ asked him: "Saul, Saul, why are you persecuting me?...
 I am Jesus, whom you are persecuting."
 (Acts of the Apostles 9:4-5; emphasis added).
 Christ had already completed his earthly ministry; undergone his Passion, Death, and Resurrection; and ascended into Heaven, but he identified the persecuted members of the Church on earth with his own Body.
 During his public ministry, Christ also expressed this intimate relationship between himself and his Church, where the two are spoken of as one Body.
 (Cf. CCC 787)

 The image of the Church as the Body of Christ is significant because it indicates that the Church is not simply a community of members gathered around Christ, but that the Church is united in him, in his Body. (cf. CCC 789)